jinnovation/resume/data.typ

         startDate: "2024-04-15",
         location: "New York, NY",
         blurb: [
             Leading the democratization and platformization of AI at Hinge.
+Spearheading 0-to-1 development of generative AI infrastructure.
+Previously defined, led, and delivered on traditional-ML model serving strategy from end-to-end.
         ],
         highlights: (
             [
-                Spearheading the 0-to-1 development of *generative AI platform and infrastructure* at Hinge, with a starting focus on *evals and online monitoring*.
-Leading vendor evaluations for solutions to monitoring generative AI systems, prompt management, A/B testing, etc. Implemented a platform for generative AI systems, prompt management, and judge-based evaluations based on OpenTelemetry,
+                Identified need for centralized LLM gateway solution to federate foundation model queries across model porviders and query patterns.
+Leading partnership with #link("https://www.tensorzero.com/docs")[TensorZero] team on open-source gateway and optimization solution.
+            ],
+            [
+                Drove the implementation and delivery of Hinge's LLM evaluation and monitoring system.
+Successfully led and closed out build-or-buy evaluation of vendor/OSS solutions for evaluation and prompt engineering/management.
+Implemented platform based on OpenTelemetry,
                 #link("https://github.com/Arize-ai/openinference")[OpenInference],
                 and #link("https://docs.arize.com/phoenix")[Phoenix] in
                 collaboration with stakeholders across Backend, AI, and Data disciplines.
             ],
             [
-                Developed and drove year-long company-wide *model serving strategy and roadmap*.
-Delivered generally-available platform based on MLflow, Ray, and Spark, reducing time-to-production for net-new models by \~50%.
-Aligned AI department on core focuses; drove close collaboration across cross-functional
-                platform partner teams in Data and Engineering.
+                Defined and led the implementation and delivery of Hinge AI's model serving strategy.
+Collaborated with applied AI/ML teams to coalesce existing approaches/solutions into cohesive platform based on MLflow, Ray, and Spark, reducing time-to-production for new models by \~50%.
+Defined strategic principles, focuses, and year-long roadmap in close collaboration with platform partner teams in Data and Engineering to achieve general availability in three quarters.
             ],
         )
     ),